 In March 2020, we entered into U.S. dollar to euro cross-currency swap contracts with a total notional amount of \$250 million to have the effect of converting the fixed-rate U.S. dollar-denominated debt to euro-denominated debt, including semiannual interest payments and the payment of principal at maturity.
 During the term of the contract, which ends on April 30, 2030, we pay fixed-rate interest in euros and receive fixed-rate interest in U.S. dollars.
 These contracts have been designated as cash flow hedges.
-The fair value of these contracts was \$(5.0) million and \$(10.3) million as of April 2, 2022 and January 1, 2022, respectively, which was included in "Long-term retirement benefits and other liabilities" in the unaudited Condensed Consolidated Balance Sheets.
+The fair value of these contracts was \$14.4 million as of July 2, 2022, which was included in "Other Assets" and \$(10.3) million as of January 1, 2022, which was included in "Long-term retirement benefits and other liabilities" in the unaudited Condensed Consolidated Balance Sheets.
 Refer to Note 10, "Fair Value Measurements," to the unaudited Condensed Consolidated Financial Statements for more information.

-We recorded no ineffectiveness from our cross-currency swap to earnings during the three months ended April 2, 2022 or April 3, 2021.
+We recorded no ineffectiveness from our cross-currency swap to earnings during the three or six months ended July 2, 2022 or July 3, 2021.